 1} Employee Training in Security

 Many of the breaches that occur in small businesses happen due to accidental security problems via employees.
-Establishing strong logins and passwords, as well as guidelines for staff for rules of behaviour is the first line of defense.
+Establishing strong logins and passwords, as well as guidelines for staff for rules of behaviour is the first line of defence.
 This should include alpha/numeric/special characters for passwords that are changed on a regular basis, training on the methods that cybercriminals use in their attacks, and strict protocols that do not allow external technology to be brought in and connected to your network.

 2} Antivirus Software